Which is better for optimizing your multilingual website for search engine traffic: subdirectories or subdomains?

 On the other hand, you may be producing content on entirely different subjects and want search engines to rank such content separately.
 In this case, a subdomain structure might be more appropriate as search engines will treat your subdomain content as being part of a separate website.

 However, be aware that if your subdomains target the same keywords as your main website (or vice versa), your website content might end up competing against each other on the SERPs!
 To prevent this from happening, optimize your subdomains for different keyword searches from each other.
 For example, consider translating your keywords if your subdomains contain different language versions of your main website’s pages.
+For more guidance, check out our video demonstrating how to do this in 4 easy steps:

 Here’s the overall takeaway from the issue of whether subdirectories or subdomains are better for SEO.
 And, as Mueller echoes, you may not be surprised to learn that it all depends on what’s best for your business: